Author: Brandon Murray

 DEFINITIONS

-Fob: A small hardware device that serves as a second authentication mechanism either in place of in addition to the DUO mobile app.
+Hardware Token: A small hardware device that serves as a second authentication mechanism either in place of or in addition to the an MFA mobile app.

-University Information System: Devices and/or components managed by the University for collecting, storing, and processing data and for providing information, knowledge, and digital products.
+University Information System: Devices and/or components managed or contracted by the University for collecting, storing, and processing data and for providing information, knowledge, and/or digital products.
 For purposes of this policy, information technology devices and components managed exclusively by UConn Health are not considered University Information Systems.

 Multi-Factor Authentication (MFA): MFA is a method of system access control in which a user is granted access only after successfully providing at least two pieces of authentication, usually including knowledge (something the user knows such as a password), possession (something the user has such as a token generator), or inherence (something the user is such as the use of biometrics).